 - Video stops and playing

 These are some of the common problems faced while using Roku private listening.
-But you can fix this not working problem of Roku private listening instantly.
+Let’s fix those problems in Private Listening with simple troubleshooting.

 The Private listening on your Roku might get disconnected because of the poor internet connection.
 If your WiFi router can’t provide a seamless bandwidth, then you may face this issue.
 To this, restarting your WiFi router is a viable option.